AbhimanyuAjudiya/globtera/README.md

 * * *

 Thank you for using Globtera!
-If you have any questions or need further assistance, please feel free to contact us.
+If you have any questions or need further assistance, please feel free to contact me.